 Speaking recently in Florida, Dr Jencks expanded on his previous work to convince attendees that the best way to cut hospital readmissions was to build relationships within the local community.

 “On the other end, the same increasing complexity of information flow is here.
-You have the patient going back to the emergency service and you have information going with the patient from the home health agency or the skilled nursing facility or from the family.
-And you have feedback coming from the emergency room to the organization that sent the patient, and that information may come back with the patient.
+You have the patient going back to the emergency service.
+And you have information going with the patient from the home health agency.
+Or the skilled nursing facility or from the family.
+And you have feedback coming from the emergency room to the organization that sent the patient.
+And that information may come back with the patient, for instance.
 Suddenly, the emergency room is now in an active dialog with the nursing home or the home-health agency or community nursing.
 This is a partnership.
 And partnerships with community organizations are emerging out of attention to readmissions.
 There are conversations going on between nursing homes and hospitals that weren’t going on five years ago.”

-We’re rooting for hospitals, nursing homes, home health agencies, patients and families as they make this transition and we look forward to supporting the reduction of urinary tract infections by introducing the healthier alternative, Men’s Liberty.
+We’re rooting for hospitals, nursing homes, home health agencies, patients and families as they make this transition.
+In addition, we look forward to supporting the reduction of urinary tract infections.
+That’s by introducing the healthier alternative, Men’s Liberty.